Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- Pittsburgh has combined with its opponents to score more than 46 points in six of 18 games this season.
+- Pittsburgh's games have gone over 46 points in six of 18 chances this season.

-- The two teams combine to average 48.4 points per game, 2.4 more than the over/under in this contest.
+- The combined points per game average of the two teams, 48.4, is 2.4 points above Sunday's over/under.

-- The 44.8 combined points per game that these two squads have allowed this season are 1.2 fewer than the 46 over/under in this contest.
+- This contest's over/under is 1.2 points above the 44.8 these two squads combine to allow per game this season.

 - In 2021, games involving the Steelers have averaged a total of 43.7 points, 2.3 fewer than this game's set over/under.